'Altitude' (2017): How One Movie Casts Doubt on the IMDb Rating System

 My Thoughts on Altitude

 I watched this with my fiancé.
-When Denise Richards popped into the frame, he remarked “is that Denise Richards?,” I checked my phone for the cast members names….I laughed, "yes it is."
+When Denise Richards popped into the frame, he remarked “is that Denise Richards?,” I checked my phone for the cast names….I laughed, "yes it is."

 I’m not hot enough to say anything bad about her looks, but wowsers, she has had a lot of work done.
 Firstly my fiancé has to ask if that’s Denise Richards and secondly, I had to check!

-Sadie dons a disguise becoming an air hostess.
-It shows her drugging everyone's beverages.
-She serves one man (who happens is the air Marshall) and he is not thirsty.
+Sadie goes about drugging the passengers beverages.
+She serves one man (who happens is the air Marshall) and he says he’s not thirsty.

 Sadie "would you like a drink sir?"